maxwellfarias/fluttter_avancado_tdd/README.md

 ### Editor Config

-Arquivo `.editorconfig` garante formatação consistente entre editores.
+The `.editorconfig` file ensures consistent formatting across editors.

-## 📚 Conceitos Avançados Demonstrados
+## 📚 Advanced Concepts Demonstrated

 ### 1. Clean Architecture
-- Separação clara de responsabilidades
+- Clear separation of concerns
-- Dependências apontando para dentro (domain)
+- Dependencies pointing inward (domain)
-- Camadas independentes e testáveis
+- Independent and testable layers

 ### 2. Test-Driven Development (TDD)
 - Red → Green → Refactor
-- Testes escritos antes da implementação
+- Tests written before implementation
-- Alta cobertura de testes
+- High test coverage

 ### 3. SOLID Principles
-- **S**ingle Responsibility: Classes com responsabilidade única
+- **S**ingle Responsibility: Classes with single responsibility
-- **O**pen/Closed: Extensível via interfaces
+- **O**pen/Closed: Extensible via interfaces
-- **L**iskov Substitution: Contratos bem definidos
+- **L**iskov Substitution: Well-defined contracts
-- **I**nterface Segregation: Interfaces específicas
+- **I**nterface Segregation: Specific interfaces
-- **D**ependency Inversion: Dependência de abstrações
+- **D**ependency Inversion: Dependency on abstractions

 ### 4. Reactive Programming
-- Streams como fonte única de verdade
+- Streams as single source of truth
-- BehaviorSubject para estado reativo
+- BehaviorSubject for reactive state
-- Programação declarativa com StreamBuilder
+- Declarative programming with StreamBuilder

 ### 5. Error Handling
-- Sealed classes para erros type-safe
+- Sealed classes for type-safe errors
-- Tratamento específico por tipo de erro (401, unexpected)
+- Specific handling by error type (401, unexpected)
-- UI resiliente com fallbacks
+- Resilient UI with fallbacks

-## 🤝 Contribuindo
+## 🤝 Contributing

-Contribuições são bem-vindas!
-Este é um projeto educacional, então sinta-se à vontade para:
+Contributions are welcome!
+This is an educational project, so feel free to:

-1. Fazer fork do projeto
+1. Fork the project
-2. Criar uma branch para sua feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push para a branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abrir um Pull Request
+5. Open a Pull Request

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+This project is under the MIT license.
+See the `LICENSE` file for more details.

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Maxwell Farias**

-## 🙏 Agradecimentos
+## 🙏 Acknowledgments

-Este projeto foi desenvolvido como material de estudo para demonstrar boas práticas de desenvolvimento Flutter avançado, incluindo:
+This project was developed as study material to demonstrate best practices in advanced Flutter development, including:
 - Clean Architecture
 - Test-Driven Development
 - Reactive Programming